G28XYZ/G28XYZ/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-## - 🌱 I’m currently learning
+## 🌱 I’m currently learning

 ---

-Now i studing in yandex-practicum course in the direction of web-dev.
+### Now i studing in yandex-practicum course in the direction of web-dev.

-## - 💬 Ask me about
+## 📜 About me

 ---

-I love football, I play with my teammates and sometimes I watch matches.
+### I love football, I play with my teammates and sometimes I watch matches.
 My favorite football club is AC Milan.
 But lately there has been little free time, so now it is rarely possible to follow football.

+### To be continue soon...